plume-lib/plume-scripts/README.md

 Lists all the authors of commits in a get repository.
 [Documentation](git-authors) at top of file.

+### git-clone-related

+Clones a repository related to the one where this script is called, trying to match the fork and branch.
+[Documentation](git-clone-related) at top of file.

 ### git-find-fork

 Finds a fork of a GitHub repository, or returns the upstream repository